Common Sense Caregiving

 In August, 2008, I began writing a weekly column called “Common Sense Caregiving” and I’m proud to say that I’ve had over 400 articles in newsprint directly on the subject of dementia care.

 Shortly after my dad passed (and I mean that literally) my caregiver campaign resorted to caring for my mom, who developed vascular dementia and passed away March 2017.

 Gleaned from my 5000-plus days and nights of personal experience, I have written several books for caregivers.
 “Staying Afloat in a Sea of Forgetfulness” was my first, then the others, “The Aftereffects of Caregiving” “Managing Alzheimer’s and Dementia Behaviors (Health Care Edition)” and have also co-authored “While I Still Can.”

 To further complete all of my personal experience, honestly, I received my greatest education from an international group that I co-founded called “Dementia Mentors.”
 This group is a virtual place for those living with any type of dementia where they can remain social, specifically with others enduring the same symptoms.
-I have truly leaned that there is no greater “expert” than one’s actually living with the diseases.
+I have truly leaned that there is no greater “expert” than one’s actually living with these diseases.
 We need to listen to these folks—and I mean, truly, listen!

 I encourage you to go to www.dementiamentors.org and check out the video page.
 There you will find close to 100 three-minute videos, all made by those with dementia.
 You will get the inside scoop of what it is intrinsically like to live with a dementia-related disease.
 These people are absolutely amazing, and need to be heard.